Lemoncode/react-hooks-by-example/12-async-closure/Readme.md

 ```

 - The problem here is that seconds points out to the previous value (check javascript closures
-for more information), how can we solve this, using _useRef_ (it will hold a mutable value in
+for more information), how can we solve this? using _useRef_ (it will hold a mutable value in
 a field called _current_).

 ```diff